Xilinx/mlir-aie/tutorials/tutorial-4/flow/README.md

 AIE.flow(%tile71, "South" : 3, %tile73, "DMA"   : 0)
 AIE.flow(%tile73, "DMA"   : 1, %tile71, "South" : 2)
 ```
-Notice that the route from tile(7,1) to tile(7,3) will most likley involve tile(7,2) who's inclusion in the route is not explicitly stated.
-Instead, we just declare the end points and allow the logical routing algorihtm (aka pathfinder) to determine the optimized path for data to flow and configures the switchboxes to enable that flow.
+Notice that the route from tile(7,1) to tile(7,3) will most likely involve tile(7,2) who's inclusion in the route is not explicitly stated.
+Instead, we just declare the end points and allow the logical routing algorithm (aka pathfinder) to determine the optimized path for data to flow and configures the switchboxes to enable that flow.
-> You can explore the lowering of logical `flows` to physical switchbox configrations in [here](../switchbox)
+> You can explore the lowering of logical `flows` to physical switchbox configurations in [here](../switchbox)

 In the above flow syntax, valid bundle names and channels are listed below:
 | Bundle | Channels (In) | Channels (Out) |